neelkamath/crystal-skull/README.md

 ![Crystal Skull](crystal_skull.jpg)

-For developers who want to build an innovative quiz app, Crystal Skull is a server that generates complete quizzes using just a topic name.
+For developers who want to build an innovative quiz app, Crystal Skull is a server that generates complete quizzes using just a topic name or supplied text.
 Unlike other quiz generators, our product is unique and easy to use.

 The name _Crystal Skull_ comes from the movie _[Indiana Jones and the Kingdom of the Crystal Skull](https://www.imdb.com/title/tt0367882/)_.
 The movie shows an alien with a crystal skull who seems to have knowledge on everything.
 This program, too, seems to have knowledge on everything 😉.

 ## Installation

 You can try out the HTTP API using the development server `https://crystal-skull.herokuapp.com`.
 However, this server may be offline or serving a different API in the future.
-Hence, it's highly recommended to run your own instance as shown below.
+Hence, it's highly recommended to run your own instance.

 ### Running Your Own Instance